madhu5912/ForenSight/README.md

 A modern mixed-type set (500k+ files, 44 types) on AWS Open Data (https://registry.opendata.aws/tag/digital-forensics/), useful as a future-work.

-> **Honesty note:** on controlled synthetic files we will see very high
+### 5.6 Known Limitation
-> scores.
-On raw Govdocs1 / CFReDS expect a few files `libmagic` cannot type
+On controlled synthetic files, detection scores are very high.
+On raw Govdocs1 / CFReDS data, expect a small number of files that libmagic cannot correctly type — these are edge cases in the underlying library, not a flaw in the detection approach.

----

 ## 6. How the layers integrate (orchestration)